Friday-seminar/.github/profile/README.md

 The second talk in this series will focus on linearization in equivariant cobordism, culminating in the proof of the [Quantization commutes with Reduction](https://en.wikipedia.org/wiki/Quantization_commutes_with_reduction) theorem.

-The second talk in this series will focus on linearization in equivariant cobordism, culminating in the proof of the [Quantization commutes with Reduction](https://en.wikipedia.org/wiki/Quantization_commutes_with_reduction) theorem.

 ### TBA -- Bruno Suassuna -- scaling-winding factorization (tropical talk III)